B2.2 Recall and demonstrate multiplication facts of 2, 5, and 10, and related division facts.

 Materials

-• 10 tokens for each student participating in the game;
+- 10 counters for each student participating in the game;

-• a ten-sided numbered die (or a spinner, see FR3).
+- a ten-sided number cube (or a spinner, see FR3).

 For this game, students work in pairs.
-Each student takes 10 tokens and places them on their side of the game sheet, one token per house.
-When all the tokens are placed, the student who starts the game throws the die and says out loud the number that is double the number on the die.
-If the house corresponding to that number has a token, the token is removed and placed in the centre of the game sheet in the "Hurry to School!" space.
-If the student throws the die and gets a number that has already appeared and the house is empty, they must wait until the next turn to try again.
-The next student to play throws the die, gives double the number that came up, removes the token from the corresponding house and places it in the centre of the game sheet.
-The game continues in this manner until a student has removed all of their tokens from the houses and sent the children to school.
+Each student takes 10 counters and places them on their side of the game sheet, one counter per house.
+When all the counters are placed, the student who starts the game throws the die and says out loud the number that is double the number showing on the die.
+If the house corresponding to that number has a counter, it is removed and placed in the centre of the game sheet in the "Last One to School!" space.
+If the student throws the die and gets a number that has already been rolled and the house is empty, they miss a turn.
+The other student then throws the die, gives double the number that came up, removes the counter from the corresponding house and places it in the centre of the game sheet.
+The game continues in this manner until one student has removed all of their counters from the houses and sent all the children to school.

-Source : Guide d’enseignement efficace des mathématiques de la maternelle à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la maternelle à la 6e année, Fascicule 5, p.
 75-76.